B4S1C-Coder/Flying-Chick/CONTRIBUTING.md

-# Contributing to My Awesome Project
+# Contributing to Flying Chick

 Thank you for your interest in contributing to this project!
 We welcome contributions and appreciate your efforts to help improve the project.